-In recent years, North Tyneside has been voted top local authority for cost, connectivity, quality of life and commercial premises by the Municipal Journal and Local Futures Investment Guide.
-Cobalt Business Park is the UK's largest commercial office park, currently employing around 12,000 people.
+- North Tyneside has a great education system that ensures the majority of children and young people are ready for school, work and life.
+Over nine in ten schools are rated as 'Good' or 'Outstanding' by Ofsted. - In recent years, North Tyneside has been voted top local authority for cost, connectivity, quality of life and commercial premises by the Municipal Journal and Local Futures Investment Guide. - Cobalt Business Park is the UK's largest commercial office park, currently employing around 12,000 people.
 Following full occupation of the park, it is anticipated that this will increase to 20,000 people - around 13,200 vehicle trips each day.
-Without the improvement schemes, this will significantly increase congestion and journey times.